-- 2. Load the user list if you are migrating in batch mode. - 3.
+- 1. Setup a migration project for one user or for a batch of accounts. - 2.
+Load the user list if you are migrating in batch mode. - 3.
 Save your configuration by selecting File | Save Configuration As... from the main Transend Migrator screen.
 Name the configuration file and keep it short.
 Once have saved your settings into a configuration file you can then run a batch migration from the command line.
 Review the Command Line Syntax & Example section for the command line detail.